prataprc/prataprc.github.io/_posts/2013-03-20-dual-monitor.md

 Normally Graphics card come with DVI output, forcing you to buy monitors with DVI connectivity.
-Since we are buying for programming purpose, it is better to stick with VGA (thus saving some money) and buy a DVI-VGA adaptor.
+Since we are buying for programming purpose, it is better to stick with VGA (thus saving some money) and buy a DVI-VGA adapter.
 But if you are a multimedia geek, then you might want to use DVI monitors.

 Graphics Card